mikaelho/ui4.github.io/docs/README.md

 </table>

-These convenience docking options, `above`, `below`, `rightof` and `leftof`, place the element besides another one and set the shared dimension (width in the example above) to be the same.
+These convenience docking options, `above`, `below`, `rightof` and `leftof`, place the element beside another one and set the shared dimension (width in the example above) to be the same.

 Place this div between A and B: